GPUs

 DLSS 4 Multi Frame Generation makes unplayable RT scenarios smooth at native 4K

-Street price sits $900+ over MSRP due to supply constraints through early 2026
+Street price now $1,700–$2,500 over $1,999 MSRP due to severe supply constraints and tariff-driven cost increases

 Overkill for 1440p gaming; the performance advantage only fully materializes at 4K